← RETURN TO BLOG

 There are other coverage triggers as well for this benefit, so check the plan document for more details.

-This benefit can pay if you miss your cruise or tour departure because your arrival at your destination is delayed for 3 or more hours due to two covered reasons that could be related to weather.
+This benefit can pay if you miss your cruise or tour departure because your arrival at your destination is delayed for 3 or more hours due to covered reasons, including some related to weather.
 These include:

 - Any delay of a common carrier (airline, cruise line).